Effect of turbulent fluctuations on the drag and lift forces on a towed sphere and its boundary layer: Description of the numerical method

 A measure for the accuracy of the boundary conditions is given by the $L_2$-norm

 of the velocity inside the fixed spherical particle.
 This norm is represented in Fig.~\ref{fig:predictor_comp} (Right) for a flow with a particle Reynolds number $\Rep = 20$ and as a function of the number of grid-points $\#_p$ along the diameter of the sphere.
 This number quantifies the resolution of the geometry of the particle by the underlying homogeneous grid.
 The norm $u_B^{L_2}$ shows a power-law decrease with an exponent $-3/2$.
-This value can be understood by remembering that a function $f(x)$ in a Fourier scheme is represented by a $f_K(x)$, a truncated series of $K$ modes.
-Using a function $f(x)=\max(0,\cos(x))$ which resembles qualitatively the flow structure in the vicinity of a particle at rest one can show that $\int_B f_K^2(x) dx \propto K^{-3}$.
+This value can be understood by remembering that the fluid velocity field is continous but not differentiable at the surface of the particle.
+In a spectral scheme, fields are represented by truncated series of $K$ modes.
+One can then easily show that the singular behavior of $\bm u$ at the surface leads to $u_B^{L_2} \propto K^{-3/2}$.